frankroeder/parrot.nvim/README.md

 > [!WARNING]
 > Version 0.4.x introduces breaking changes, including the removal of agents and
 > modifications to some hook functions.
 Please review the updated documentation
-> and adjust your implementation accordingly.
+> and adjust your configuration accordingly.

 > [!NOTE]
 > This repository is still a work in progress, as large parts of the code are still being simplified and restructured.